Food Contaminants

 Objectives

-• Address research gaps in toxicity, exposure, and analytical aspects of food contaminants
+• Addressing research gaps in toxicity, exposure, and analytical aspects.

-• Review & evaluate mitigation measures and support for risk management strategies for food contaminants.
+• Reviewing mitigation measures and supporting risk management strategies.

 Task Force Members